 Staff Note.
-Tentatively, the operative date is set at January 1, 1995, based on assumptions about a reasonable schedule for this project.
-The State Bar Team urges that the date be left blank (see Exhibit 2, at p.
-36), but the staff prefers to set a date and change it if necessary.
+Tentatively, the operative date is set at January 1, 1995, based on assumptions about a reasonable schedule for this project: passage of a bill in the 1994 legislative session with a normal operative date of January 1 the following year.
+The State Bar Team urges that the date be left blank, but the staff prefers to set a date and change it if necessary.
 Since not all dates are the same in this statute, blank dates can be confusing.

 The State Bar Team suggests some wording changes in subdivision (c).
-See Exhibit 1, at p.
-2; Exhibit 2, at p.
-36. The staff agrees that the active voice is preferable and has substituted "court determines" for "in the opinion of the court."
+The staff agrees that the active voice is preferable and has substituted "court determines" for "in the opinion of the court."
 Using "court finds," as the Team suggests, can be interpreted to require written findings, and that is not the point of this section.
 The staff would not eliminate the word "effective" because this gives a gloss on the provision and is the standard wording used elsewhere.